 3) WHAT IF I STILL FEEL ASHAMED OF MY PROBLEMS?
 IF I HAVE HAD COUNSELING, DOES IT GO ON MY RECORD?

 Counsellors do accept that it is natural to want to appear successful and that most of us feel some shame when we have problems and so don't want to advertise our difficulties.
 This is one of the reasons we place a great emphasis on confidentiality.
 The centre makes appropriate referrals when professional assistance can no longer be fruitful.
-Protects the confidentiality and releases personal data only according to prescribed laws or institute polices.
+The institute protects confidentiality and releases personal data only according to prescribed laws or institute policies.
 The information shared and records maintained are kept safe and confidential, unless such disclosure is necessary to protect you or another person.

-4) WHAT SORT OF PEOPLE GOES FOR COUNSELING?
+4) WHAT SORT OF PEOPLE GO FOR COUNSELING?